PrincetonUniversity/software_testing/01_overview/README.md

 # Software Testing for Computational Researchers

-This workshop is designed for anyone doing computational research that writes software toward a software tool or for data analysis.
-It is not designed

-Don't try to become a professional software tester but if you are writing code toward software projects or writing data analysis code then you should spend some time writing tests for the software you write.
+This workshop is for computational researchers who also write data analysis scripts, software tools or software packages.
+Our message in short is that you if you are writing code toward software projects or writing data analysis scripts then you should spend some time writing tests for the software you write.

-In short, testing is about the actual outputs agreeing with the expected outputs.

-Here is a function and a few associated tests:
+Here is a simple function and a few associated tests:

 ```python
 def f(a, b):